Menu

 my approach to writing.

 In many ways, teachers are like coaches.
-And because I’ve been with the franchise twenty-six seasons (even though I’m only 25 😬), I’ve learned so much along the way.
-Here are five of my key plays that inform how I approach writing in the classroom.
+And because I’ve been with the franchise close to thirty seasons (even though I’m only 25 😬), I’ve learned so much along the way.
+Here are five of my key plays that inform how I approach writing instruction in the classroom.

 Learn More